 Root canal therapy is needed when the nerve of a tooth has begun to decay or is infected.
-In order to save the tooth, the living tissue inside the tooth (pulp, nerves, bacteria and any decay) is removed and the tooth is filled with special medicated dental materials which restore the tooth to its full function.
+In order to save the tooth, the living tissue inside the tooth—pulp, nerves, bacteria, and any decay along with it—is removed and the tooth is filled with special medicated dental materials that restore the tooth to its full function.

 The Benefit of Root Canals